-Because of your limited work experience, you’ll likely need to go beyond your job history, and include related coursework, school activities, and volunteer experience, as well as job history.
+Due to your limited work experience, you’ll likely need to go beyond your job history, and include related coursework, school activities, and volunteer experience.
 It’s helpful to look at student and part-time resume examples to get some ideas about what a good one contains.

 Tips for Writing a Resume for Teenagers

-When you are writing a high school resume, it’s important to make sure you include all the pertinent information in an acceptable standard format.
 You want your resume to clearly show the employer what kind of employee you’ll be.
 You don’t want them to have to waste their time deciphering your experiences.
 Here's how to do that:

 Part-Time Job Resume Example for a Teenager

 The following is a resume for a teenager seeking a part-time job or internship that involves working with children.
 Download the part-time job resume template (compatible with Google Docs and Word Online).

 777 Walnut Street • Philadelphia, PA 10036 • (444) 555-1212 • email@example.com

 Building positive learning outcomes and life skills with children and students